kiranshila/cybermonday/doc/AST.md

 ### Inline Math

 From the GitLab extension.
 Inline math is delimited with `$\`y=mx+b\`$`.
-As one might want to choose the rendering backend, unlike GitLab - the default translation to HTML will be as is as text.
+As one might want to choose the rendering backend, unlike GitLab - the default translation to HTML will be as is as text in a `:pre` block.

 There is no syntax for block math, so the "recommendation" is to use a fenced code block with an appropriate language.